Industrial AI Robustness Card for Time Series Models: Measurement and Reporting Protocol

 \subsubsection{Scenario catalog}

 Define relevant stress test scenarios aligned with the ODD.
-Prefer scenarios based on real slices such as specific batches, machines, or operating regimes.
-When near-fail data are scarce, construct plausible simulated scenarios, for example by injecting sensor faults or noise patterns, see \cite{windmannQuantifyingRobustnessBenchmarking2025}.
+Prefer real slices such as batches, machines, or operating regimes.
+When near-fail data are scarce, simulate plausible scenarios, for example sensor faults or noise patterns, see \cite{windmannQuantifyingRobustnessBenchmarking2025}.
+Record the perturbed variable, target handling, severity levels, and operational rationale.